 Impact of the Trust

 What these young people have managed to do so far would surely be impressive in any context.
-When we remember Scott, Georgia and Haneen had all been nominated by their schools (Springburn Academy, Rosshall Academy and Holyrood Secondary respectively) as being young people who had potential, but whose families were struggling, and when we take into account that no-one in any of their families had had any experience of higher education, their achievements are surely remarkable and reflect very well on AGEST and what it is trying to do.
+When we remember Scott, Georgia and Haneen had all been nominated by their schools (Springburn Academy, Rosshall Academy and Holyrood Secondary respectively) as being young people who had potential, but who may be struggling tp enter higher education, their achievements are surely remarkable and reflect very well on AGEST and what it is trying to do.